 For this post it’s that trope, nearly always employed in an enemies-to-lovers type situation, where one of the duo gets sick/injured or is suddenly in imminent danger.
 Ruh-roh, Scooby!
 Because they are acting like antagonists life conspires to basically FORCE their defenses down in a way the character would probably never do on their own.

 Let’s start out with some historical romance!
-It Happened One Autumn, and Secrets of a Summer Night Lisa Kleypas are first up.
-In one book the heroine has a brush with an adder (apparently a thing which can happen in Britain?
-WHO KNEW?) and in one the hero nearly blows himself up for Industrialization and Progress.
-I’ll let you find out which book is which.
+Secrets of a Summer Night Lisa Kleypas is first up.
+The heroine has a brush with an adder (apparently a thing which can happen in Britain?
+WHO KNEW?) and the hero nearly blows himself up for Industrialization and Progress.
 You are welcome.

 Silk is For Seduction and Dukes Prefer Blondes, Loretta Chase.
 Marcelline and the Duke of Clevedon have that amazing banter, brilliantly interrupted by seasickness.
 And Oliver (from Dukes Prefer Blondes) really thinks he’s got it all under control until he completely does not and he’s about to lose his mind because Clara gets sick.
 You are not immune to emotion, Oliver.
 You can quit pretending now.

 An Offer From a Gentleman, Julia Quinn.
 Fairly standard Austen-ish ‘out in the rain’ illness but I’m here for it anyway.
 It’s a classic for a reason.

 Or how about some paranormal romance?
 Like The Darkest Surrender, or The Darkest Lie Gena Showalter.
 Her Lords of the Underworld series contains high stakes and people get injured all the time.
 Much recommended.